vigneshsankariyer1234567890/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, Teletubbies will discard all data and start with an empty data file at the next run!
 </div>

+### Convenience features

+You can use [UP] and [DOWN] arrows to navigate the command history, and the [TAB] command to autocomplete after a command word, if the command has compulsory flags.

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary